gruns/blagoblag/content/drafts/devops-vs-platform-engineering.rst

 platform will make available any configuration values stored with it in the application's POSIX environment".

-This was a fundamentally different way of looking at it.
+This was a fundamentally different way of looking at it, and I didn't recognize it at first, because almost no one deploying a web application has a platform today, unless you use Heroku's or work someplace large like Twitter or Google.

-The great tragedy of Twelve-Factor is that Heroku is the only organization that used it as a basis for building successful a PaaS.

 -------